UniqueNetwork/nft-workshop/README.md

 ## Step 5: Generate NFT Properties

 Execute following commands in the terminal.
-This script will generate a unique set of NFT properties for each NFT.
+The `nft-generator.js` script will generate a unique set of NFT properties for each NFT.

 ```
 npm install
 node nft-generator.js
 ```

+This script will create `generated_nfts` folder, and save two files: `nfts.json` - array of NFT properties for each NFT, and `schema.json` - the protobuf schema file with programmatic description of properties that will be later used to mint the collection.

 ## Step 6: Generate NFT Images